Can I really get an "Ag Exemption" by putting honey bees on my land?

 If you do not currently have an "AG Exemption" on your land, then you will need to set up and document 5 years of continuing agricultural/beekeeping use before you can obtain your new land valuation and see the reduction in taxes.

-We can help you by providing hives, bees, equipment, consulting services; and help you apply for this special land valuation.
+We can help you by providing hives, bees, equipment, consulting services; and even help you apply for this special land valuation.
 Contact us for more details!